xealits/TopTaus/Readme.txt

 TODO:
 - git test completed: decide when to move to git
 - reweight MC distros con q/g fraction evaluated from MC
-- recalculate fakes feeding the wmu sample the qcd mva and vice versa
+- From my 2013-04-22 presentation at TauPOG: recalculate fakes feeding the wmu sample the qcd mva and vice versa, try training with more kinematical variables
 - patch squared plots
 - move all 234.s in the code (TauDileptonTableBuilder in particular) to the value from SampleProcessor (or move the xsecs to CommonDefinitions, better)
 - apply method to jerunc